Production Bios & Headshots

 Daniel thanks his friends and family for all the support.

 Heather Forgie became the Property Mistress at Merlyn Productions in 2014.
-She now returns for a fourth run of “Snow White and the Seven Dwarfs”, in her eleventh onstage appearance with the company!
+She now returns for a fourth run as the wicked Queen in “Snow White and the Seven Dwarfs”, making her eleventh onstage appearance with the company!

 Heather's other appearances include “Wind of a Thousand Tales”, “The World of The Brothers Grimm”, “Ming Lee and the Magic Tree”, “Through the Looking-Glass”, and “Nightingale”.
 She stage managed for the first time while working on “The Anniversary” for ChekhovFest 2014.